My Wish List

 But God instructs us to practice forgiveness.
 And when we choose to follow the path of forgiveness, we will experience the peace and joy that come through obeying God's Word.

-This article is taken from Joyce's audio teaching, Do Yourself a Favor...Forgive.
+This article is taken from Joyce's book, Do Yourself a Favor...Forgive.